comichron-data/api/README.md

 ## Versioning

-The official version number of this api is in its [`package.json`](https://github.com/comichron-data/api/blob/master/package.json) file.
+The version number of this api is in [`package.json`](https://github.com/comichron-data/api/blob/master/package.json).

-### Major version will change when

-Any of

-- api routes
-- comic ids
-- json responses

-change in a way that is not backwards compatible.
+This project follows Semver

-Existing API clients may be broken and should be updated.
+- Major version number changes - Existing API clients may be broken and should be updated

-### Minor version will change when
+- Minor version number changes - No change necessary to existing clients

-- New data is added, e.g. another month's sales data becomes available
-- Backwards compatible changes are made to json responses

-Existing API clients should not need to make any changes.

-### Patch version will change when
+- Patch version number changes - No change necessary to existing clients

-- Small things that aren't covered by any of the above.

-Existing API clients should not need to make any changes.

 ## FAQ